mykter/TagTime-desktop/README.md

 The application will automatically launch in the background on system startup.

 # Contributing
-Please see the CONTRIBUTING file.
+Please see the CONTRIBUTING.md file for design and development info.

 # macOS
 This app has not been tested on macOS by a human, only travis-ci.
 Bug reports and pull requests welcome.